 Thoraco-lumbar spine examination

 Low back pain is a very common presentation in general practice.
 Although the cause and severity of back problems are often fairly clear, it is often essential to make a thorough assessment and detailed examination of the back.
-A thorough examination of the lower limbs is essential (see separate article Neurological Examination of the Lower Limbs).
+A thorough examination of the lower limbs is essential (see the separate Neurological Examination of the Lower Limbs article).